Meghan's biggest betrayal exposed

 What the Princess of Wales intuitively understood was that being inside the royal tent, so to speak, gave her a power and a platform that absolutely nothing in the world could come close to.

-In late August the pre-eminent Diana biographer and society insider Tina Brown, who personally knew the princess, gave an interview to the Daily Beast, saying that had she lived: "She [would have] kept Kensington Palace as her base.
+In late August Tina Brown, the pre-eminent Diana biographer and society insider, who personally knew the princess, gave an interview to the Daily Beast, saying that had she lived: "She [would have] kept Kensington Palace as her base.
 Unlike Harry and Meghan she understood having the power base of monarchy was enormously important."

 That's a lesson that Meghan could or should be learning right now, as the couple's Archewell Foundation sputters along having achieved nothing of any real note.
 (Never fear, the ego-stroking gongs are piling up with Meghan having been set to be one of Variety's Power of Women honorees and a report suggesting she could take home a trophy at the upcoming GQ Men of the Year awards.)